-Sara works at My Indie Life Blog where she helps makers and creatives turn their hobby into business.
+Sara works at My Indie Life Blog, where she helps makers and creatives turn their hobbies into businesses.

 Free & Easy Fingerless Mitten Pattern

 Skill Level – Beginner

 Yarn – Sock yarn/4ply… 50g/1.76oz total for small to medium size.
 Featured yarn is hand dyed by me.
 You could use any 4ply yarn with some nylon, which is better as it grips for a better fit, especially at the wrist where the pattern avoids decreasing.

 If playing close to the wind on yardage, then the divide ball into 2 so that you can make full use of the yarn or scraps.

 Circular Knitting needles 2.5mm/US1.5 (80 cm, or 32” cord), or double pointed needles if you prefer.

 Method – Magic loop, although you could use any sock knitting method you prefer as the technique of mitt making is very similar.